ropensci-archive/learngganimate/CONTRIBUTING.md

 This outlines how you can contribute to learngganimate..
-If you need help with the process please get in tough with one of the team members.
+If you need help with the process please get in touch with one of the team members.

 ## spirit